efejzic/Analysis_of_Variance/README.md

 **Introduction**

 This analysis will look at a linear model to partition the total variation (variance) for a variable of interest using one categorical variable (one-way ANOVA), or two categorical variables (two-way ANOVA) as the model (explained variation).
-An SRS of 80 will be drawn independently from three populations based on diet quality (good diet, fair diet, and poor diet) from a total of 350 subjects each and analyzed using Minitab statistical software.
+An SRS of 80 will be drawn independently from three populations based on diet quality (good diet, fair diet, and poor diet) from a total of 350 subjects each and analyzed using **Minitab statistical software**.

 **Objectives**